Ultimate Johnstown Real Estate Investing Guide for 2026

 Housing

-The median home value in Johnstown is , compared to the state median of and the US median value that is .
+The median home value in Johnstown is , in contrast to the statewide median of and the national median market worth which is .

-Reviewing the rental residential market, Johnstown has a median gross rent of .
-The same indicator in the state is , with a US gross median of .
+What concerns the rental industry, Johnstown shows a median gross rent of .
+The same indicator across the state is , with a countrywide gross median of .

-Johnstown has a rate of home ownership of .
-The entire state homeownership rate is presently of the population, while nationally, the rate of homeownership is .
+The rate of home ownership is in Johnstown.
+The total state homeownership rate is at present of the population, while across the country, the rate of homeownership is .

 Housing Quick Stats